DioxusLabs/dioxus/README.md

 # About
 ---
-dioxus-cli (inspired by wasm-pack and webpack) is a tool to help get dioxus projects off the ground.
+dioxus-studio (inspired by wasm-pack and webpack) is a tool to help get dioxus projects off the ground.
 It handles all the build, development, bundling, and publishing to make web development just a simple two commands: `cargo init` and `dioxus-cli publish`.

 Best thing:
 - No NPM.